allthingslinux/tux/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

 Please include a summary of the changes and the related issue.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.
 If this change fixes any issues please put "Fixes #XX" in the description.

-## Type of Change

-- [ ] Bug fix (non-breaking change which fixes an issue)
-- [ ] New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] Documentation update
-- [ ] Other: (write here)
+Please also ensure to add the appropiate labels to the PR.

 ## Guidelines